openstack/openstack-manuals/doc/admin-guide/source/keystone_integrate_with_ldap.rst

    keystone_secure_identity_to_ldap_backend.rst

 The OpenStack Identity service supports integration with existing LDAP directories for authentication and authorization services.
+LDAP back ends require initialization before configuring the OpenStack Identity service to work with it.
+For more information, see `Setting up LDAP for use with Keystone <https://wiki.openstack.org/wiki/OpenLDAP>`__.

 When the OpenStack Identity service is configured to use LDAP back ends, you can split authentication (using the *identity* feature) and